Dedicated to saving lives, property, and environment through

 Chaplain Sangster comes to Abington Township Volunteer Fire Department with a rich history of faith and brotherhood.
 He is the first Chaplin in our department's history.
 His department duties include not only being a first responder but also the duties of critical incident stress debriefing, emotional support, and counseling.

-We love our community, so feel free to stop in and see us
+We love our community, so feel free to stop by and see us

 Your contribution not only helps keep the community and surrounding areas safer, but it also provides essential funds towards much needed training, education, protective gear, equipment, medical supplies, and other priority items that our first responders require to perform their duties.